Thursday, September 25, 2008

 Florence Church Mania

 We dropped our bags off and headed to Accademia Gallery.
 A lot of places were closed on Sunday so ended up at a little café for a quick lunch.
 We chose a pizza and the lady working proceeded to pop it in the microwave.
 It was horrendous, but we were hungry.
 Accedemia Gallery isn't very big, but the clear star is Michelangelo's David.
 It's huge.
-Really amazing to see up close.
+Really amazing

 We grabbed some hot drinks at the Leonardo da Vinci Museum then headed for a whirlwind tour of Florence churches and piazzas: Medicee Chapel & Basilica di San Lorenzo, Piazza San Giovanni & Cathedral di Santa Maria del Fiore, Basilica di Santa Maria Novella, Piazza della Repubblica, Piazza della Signoria & Palazzo Vecchio, Basilica di Santa Croce and Piazza de Ciompi.
 Cathedral di Santa Maria del Fiore is the standard Florence "postcard shot".
 When it was built in the 13th century, it crushed the Pantheon in Rome's claim to fame of being the largest dome.